Keon-T/ticket-lifecycle/README.md

 </p>
 <p>
 login in with different credentials to observe as help desk agent john to select priority/department and setting service level agreement (sla) assigning to completion
+Work the previous ticket to completion as john , As an end-user, create the following ticket CFO’s laptop will no longer turn on as a Help Desk Agent (john), observe the ticket’s properties
+	Priority
+	Department
+	SLA
+	Assigned To
+Set Properties to the ticket
+Sev-B (4 hours, 24/7)
+Support
+then completing ticket as john

 </p>
 <br />